 I just published a big article on chlorine types so you can understand which one to pick up for your pool.
 I also have several guides on specific chlorine types, which I linked below.

 Alright, now it’s time to put everything together and calculate how much chlorine or bleach you need.
 In the calculator below, select your chemical of choice, approximate pool volume, current free chlorine level, and desired free chlorine level.
 Also, be sure to fill out the concentration percentage field if you’re using bleach or cal-hypo.

 If your chlorine level is too low, the final value will be the amount of that chemical you need to add, measured in ounces (oz).

 If your chlorine level is too high, the final value will be zero.
 Your chlorine level should naturally drop over time, so it’s best to do nothing.
 If it’s dangerously high, though, you should drain some pool water and replace it with fresh water to dilute the chlorine concentration.

 You should be all set now.
+Make sure to use the correct method to add chlorine to your pool and add it at the right intervals!
 For more of my maintenance research, head to my articles on how to maintain a pool and swimming pool chemicals 101.